GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Adding manpower to a late software project makes it later.
+Debugging time increases as a square of the program’s size.

-~ Fred Brooks
+~ Chris Wenham
 <pre>

 </pre>